 Private homes.
 Offices.
 Apartments and condos.
 Rental properties refreshed.
 Rehabs.
 Philly rowhouses.
 Havertown dens.
 Gladwyne mansions.
 A front door in Ardmore.
 An architectural wonder in Media, PA.
 Powder rooms galore.
 Carriage houses in Villanova.
+South Jersey split levels.
 Historic homes.
 Mid-century.
 Turn of the century (18th, 19th & 20th).
 New construction.

 From South Philly to Phoenixville, Marlton to West Chester.
 A NYC penthouse.
 New Jersey Shore houses.
-Poconos cabin.
+Pocono mountain cabin.
 An artist’s new house in Vermont.

 Barbara Hagendorf Mayfield has enjoyed a long professional career in the visual arts as a painter, printmaker, theatrical set designer, and muralist.

 She studied art and design for two years at Tyler School of Art and is graduate of the Pennsylvania Academy of the Fine Arts.
 She was awarded the J. Henry Scheidt Traveling Scholarship upon graduation from PAFA and spent ten weeks in Europe and Mexico soaking up the art in each region.

 Mayfield was part of the first 4-person team at the Philadelphia Museum of Art Community Programs Department, working with artists Clarence Wood and Don Kaiser, the two dynamo artists who brought mural arts to the city of Philadelphia, and Susan Mayr.
 Mayfield assisted on more than a dozen murals over a 2-year period.